charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 #Everybody Execution Script
 This script adds execution permission to the owner, the group owner, and other users, to the file `hello`

+#James Bond Permissions Script
+This script sets the permissions to the file `hello`as follows:
+-Owner: no permission at all
+-Group: no permission at all
+-Other users: all the permissions